Pitchford Hall

-Pitchford Hall is a large Grade I listed Tudor country house in the village of Pitchford, Shropshire, 6 miles south east of Shrewsbury.
+Pitchford Hall is a Grade I listed Tudor country house in the village of Pitchford, Shropshire, 6 miles south east of Shrewsbury.

 It was built c.1560 on the site of a medieval building and has been modified several times since, particularly in the 1870s and 1880s when it was substantially restored, remodelled and extended.
-It is a timber framed two-storey building with rendered red sandstone panels, a stone roof and brick chimneys.
+It is a timber-framed two-storey building with rendered red sandstone panels, a stone roof and brick chimneys.
 The floor plan is E-shaped round a courtyard to the south with a Victorian service wing to the west.
-There is also an orangery and walled garden in the grounds.
+There is also an orangery and walled garden on the grounds.

 A deer park established in 1638 was disparked in 1790.
 100 metres north of the hall is a bitumen well, near a ford across the Row Brook, from which the village gets its name.
 The bitumen or pitch was once used for waterproofing the timbers of the house.
-A Tudor style tree-house sits in a large lime tree and is believed to be the oldest tree house in the world.
+A 17th-century tree house in a large lime tree is one of the oldest in the world.

-The hall was sold by Caroline Colthurst, the owner of the Pitchford Estate, in 1992.
-It has, however, recently been reunited with the Pitchford Estate (28 September 2016) by Caroline's daughter, Rowena Colthurst and her husband James Nason.

 A stretch of the Roman Watling Street runs through the estate.

+The hall and its contents were sold at auction in 1992.
+The hall was repurchased in 2016 by the Colthurst family, who had retained the estate, and is under restoration after falling derelict.

+House

+The house has 42 rooms and is a Tudor timber-framed building on a plinth of sandstone rubble, with rendered infill panels.
+It is on an E plan, with a main courtyard in the south and a service wing in the west.
+It was Grade I listed in January 1952.
+There is a priest hole.

+Several outbuildings, walls, and garden features at Pitchford are also on the listed buildings register.
+The 17th-century tree house, one of the oldest in the world, was remodelled in Gothic style in the 18th century and was Grade II listed in April 1977.

+St. Michael's Church, the parish church of Pitchford, is opposite the hall and also Grade I listed.
+It is open to the public and holds services once or twice a month.